A Guide to Major Congressional and Presidential Awards

 Presidential Citizens Medal

-The Presidential Citizens Medal “may be bestowed by the President upon any citizen of the United States at the sole discretion of the President,” and it can be awarded posthumously.19 Recent recipients at White House ceremonies have included activists, athletes, disaster
+The Presidential Citizens Medal "may be bestowed by the President upon any citizen of the United States at the sole discretion of the President," and it can be awarded posthumously.16 The award is generally presented by the President at a White House ceremony.

-responders, election workers, public officials, leaders of cultural institutions, police officers, teachers, and volunteers.20
+Recent recipients have included activists, athletes, disaster responders, election workers, public officials, leaders of cultural institutions, police officers, teachers, and volunteers.17

 As with the Presidential Medal of Freedom, recommendations for the Presidential Citizens Medal may be sent to the President.